vadimpronin/webauthn-emulator/README.md

-# webauthn-emulator
+# WebAuthn Emulator
+*A simple PHP WebAuthn (FIDO2) client library*

-`webauthn-emulator` is a PHP library that emulates WebAuthn-compatible authenticators like YubiKeys, Touch ID, Face ID, Windows Hello, etc. It enables developers to integrate WebAuthn client-side authentication into their applications.
+`webauthn-emulator` is a PHP library that emulates WebAuthn-compatible authenticators like YubiKeys, Touch ID, Face ID, Windows Hello, etc. It essentially simulates the behavior of [Web Authentication API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) of a browser, allowing the developers to integrate WebAuthn client-side authentication into their applications.

 ## Table of Contents